Oxsomi/core3/docs/OxC3_tool.md

 `OxC3 graphics devices` will show all devices.

-And it can also show the specific GPU using `OxC3 graphics devices -e 0` which will show the device entry at 0.
-If `-n` is specified, you can extend the number of elements from 1 to any count.
+And it can also show the specific GPU using `OxC3 graphics devices -entry 0` which will show the device entry at 0.
+If `-count` is specified, you can extend the number of elements from 1 to any count.

 ## File inspect